hydraulic-software/e2e-test/README.md

 # e2e-test
-Transient repository used by integration testis
+Transient repository used by integration tests.
+Ignore.